weiqichu/weiqichu.github.io/_pages/talks.md

 December 2022
 --
-* Applied Mathematics Seminar, Department of Mathematics, Stata University of New York at Buffalo
+* Applied Mathematics Seminar, Department of Mathematics, State University of New York at Buffalo
-* Departmental Colloquium, Department of Applied Mathematics and Statistics, Corolado School of Mines
+* Departmental Colloquium, Department of Applied Mathematics and Statistics, Colorado School of Mines

 November 2022
 --